robtaylor/VACASK/README.md

 VACASK can also be configured with a TOML configuration file.
 Take a look at [config/vacaskrc-sample.toml](config/vacaskrc-sample.toml).

 # Building VACASK
 VACASK has only a few dependencies.
-You will need a C++20 compiler with an implementation of the standard C++ library, the Boost library (use version 1.84, versions up to and including 1.87 reportedly work, 1.88 does not), the toml++ library (version 3.4), and the KLU library (SuiteSparse).
+You will need a C++20 compiler with an implementation of the standard C++ library, the Boost library (use version 1.88), the toml++ library (version 3.4), and the KLU library (SuiteSparse).
 All these components come as pre-built packages for [Debian](https://www.debian.org) (and other Linux distributions).
 You will also need a working Python3 installation (for the system tests).

 First, install the OpenVAF-reloaded compiler.
 The latest development version of OpenVAF-reloaded can be found at [https://fides.fe.uni-lj.si/openvaf/download](https://fides.fe.uni-lj.si/openvaf/download/).
 Make sure you download the OSDI 0.4 version.
 Of course, you can also take the OpenVAF-reloaded binary from the VACASK binary packages (.deb and .tar.gz for Linux, .zip for Windows).
 If the OpenVAF binary you pick up is named `openvaf-r` you have the right one (it produces models with the OSDI 0.4 interface).
 If you decide to build the compiler yourself, git-clone the [OpenVAF-reloaded repository](https://github.com/arpadbuermen/OpenVAF).
 Instructions for building can be found in the [README.md](https://github.com/arpadbuermen/OpenVAF/blob/master/README.md) file.